Tech552LLC/git-punch/README.md

 - While inside the outter_folder, create a file named **fullname.txt**
 - Edit the file using V.I by creating a simple Java program that prints out Hello world
 - Save the file and exit V.I
-- Create another file but this time inside the inner_folder and name the file blank_file.txt.
-Now, from the command-line, copy all the contents from the fullname.txt file into the blank_file.txt file.
+- Create another file but this time inside the inner_folder and name the file **blank_file.txt**.
+- Next, copy all the contents from the fullname.txt file into the blank_file.txt file from the command-line
-- Retrieve and print out all the contents that are now inside the blank_file.txt to the terminal
+- Retrieve and print out all the contents (Hello world Java program) that are now inside the blank_file.txt to the terminal
 - Both txt files should now have your HelloWorld Java program inside of them
 - Inside the outter_folder, create one more file named ignoreme.txt